 - Creates an alternate space for the sink or hob

-- Gives an option to add seating in the kitchen
+- Also gives an option to add seating in the modular kitchen layout plan

-- A great opportunity to create a focal point in the kitchen
+- Evidently, a great opportunity to create a focal point in the kitchen

 - Can complicate the golden triangle

-- Can be dead space if not utilised well
+- Can also become dead space if not utilised well

 - Installing an island will add to your kitchen renovation cost

-- Can make your kitchen look heavy if the chosen colour palette is on the darker side
+- I can also make your kitchen look dense if the chosen colour palette is on the darker side

-Check out more here: Pros & Cons of Having a Kitchen Island.
+Also check out the Pros & Cons of Having a Kitchen Island.

 #6: Peninsula Modular Kitchens

 Confused about all the island and peninsula talk?
 We assure you that this is still a modular kitchen planning and designing guide and not a geography lesson!
-A peninsula kitchen is nothing but an island that is attached to the wall; which means that it is not a standalone block.
-Just like islands, peninsulas or G-shaped kitchens (as they also go by) give you extra counter space while creating a seating area, too.
+A peninsula kitchen is nothing but an island counter that is attached to the wall; which means that it is not a stand-alone block.
+Just like islands, peninsulas or G-shaped kitchens (as they are also called) give you extra counter space while creating a seating area, too.

 Ideal for: Families that host regular social gatherings.